jhui/jhui.github.io/_posts/2017-03-15-Soft-and-hard-attention.markdown

 <img src="/assets/att/rnn.png" style="border:none;width:80%;">
 </div>

 >  $$ x $$ are the image features extracted from an image using a CNN.
-From the LSTM prespective, $$ x $$ represents the image.
-When we reference the "image" in this article, we means $$x$$ rather than the raw image pixels.
+From the LSTM perspective, $$ x $$ represents the image.
+When we reference the "image" in this article, we mean $$x$$ rather than the raw image pixels.

 ### Attention

 The key difference between a LSTM model and the one with attention is that "attention" pays attention to particular areas or objects rather than treating the whole image equally.
 For example, at the beginning of the caption creation, we start with an empty context.
 Our first attention area starts with the man who walks towards us.
 We predict the first word "A", and update the context to "A".
-We also keep the attention area unchange.
+We also keep the attention area unchanged.
 We make a second prediction "man" based on the context "A" and the attention area.
 For the next prediction, our attention shifts to what he is holding near his hand.
 By continue exploring or shifting the attention area and updating the context, we generate an caption like " A man holding a couple plastic containers is walking down an intersection towards me."

 <div class="imgcap">
 <img src="/assets/att/attention3.jpg" style="border:none;width:80%;">